vladvasiliu/amp-mate-rs/README.md

 ### Amplifier

 This is tested on a Rotel RA-1572 with an ethernet connection.
-As the IP protocol seems similar, other Rotel models shoud have at least basic support.
+As the IP protocol seems similar, other Rotel models should have at least basic support.

 ### OS